ryejs/ryejs.com/docs/query.md

     .parents([selector]) <span>⇒ rye collection</span>
 </div>

-Get the ancestors of each element in collection, optionally filtered by a `selector`.
+Get the ancestors of each element in collection, optionally filtered by `selector`.

 closest